-The TSL2561 luminosity sensor is an advanced digital light sensor, ideal for use in a wide range of light situations.
-Compared to low cost CdS cells, this sensor is more precise, allowing for exact lux calculations and can be configured for different gain/timing ranges to detect light ranges from up to 0.1 - 40,000+ Lux on the fly.
-This guide will show you how this sensor works, and how to use it with your favorite microcontroller.
+When the future is dazzlingly-bright, this ultra-high-range luminosity sensor will help you measure it.
+The TSL2591 luminosity sensor is an advanced digital light sensor, ideal for use in a wide range of light situations.
+Compared to low cost CdS cells, this sensor is more precise, allowing for exact lux calculations and can be configured for different gain/timing ranges to detect light ranges from up to 188uLux up to 88,000 Lux on the fly.

 The BMP183 is the next-generation of sensors from Bosch, and is the fraternal twin of the BMP180 - with a low altitude noise of 0.25m and the same fast conversion time.
 It has the same specifications, but uses SPI instead of I2C.
 This is great for users where there is an I2C address collision, they want more than one sensor on a single microcontroller, more flexibility on pin usage, or just prefer the simplicity of SPI.

 It's summer and you're sweating and your hair's all frizzy and all you really want to know is why the weatherman said this morning that today's relative humidity would max out at a perfectly reasonable 52% when it feels more like 77%.
 Enter the HTU21D-F Temperature + Humidity Sensor - the best way to prove the weatherman wrong!

 In this project, we are going to interface a USB camera to an Arduino Yun to make exciting applications.
 The first one is to take a picture & upload it automatically to Dropbox when motion is detected.
 We'll also make the camera stream video wirelessly to Youtube, so you can monitor your home from anywhere!